-If you could just know what you want – you know for a fact you’re smart AND strong enough to make it happen.
+HOW If you could just know what you really want – you’re smart AND strong enough to make it happen.

 You can TRY asking yourself, “What do I Want?” and “What do I need?” but that only leads to desires which I’m sure you’ve found plenty of way to fulfill those feelings.

-What you want doesn’t seem to have a question – or else you would find it easier to get the answer you’re looking for.
+What you want doesn’t seem to have a question – or else you would find it easy to get the answer you’re looking for.

 I believe there are three different types of people with regards to finding yourself as it so eloquently relates to TIME: